ar37-rs/xow64-wine/README.md

 ~/xow64 vk=panfrost
 ```

-Switch back using default vulkan driver (If any)
+Switch back using default vulkan driver, for preconfigured Turnip and amd Xclipse GPU (if any)
 ```
 ~/xow64 vk=default
 ```